 Inspired by regulated school choice procedures adopted in several cities elsewhere, including Boston, Tel Aviv and New York City, the Affelnet scheme introduced in the Île-de-France in 2008 has promoted social diversity in the region’s public highschools.
 Work by IPP shows that the introduction of this new system, integrating a “bonus” for scholarship students, has been accompanied by a decrease of more than one third of the social segregation in the public general and technological highschool tracks.
 IPP is currently testing this promising alternative to sectorisation in partnership with the City of Paris, in three Paris sectors, in order to strengthen social diversity in the highschools involved.

 Figure – Share of students from disadvantaged backgrounds by middle school in Paris

 Note: The lowest proportion of disadvantaged students among Parisian middle schools is 0.3 %.

 Source: Base Elève de l’académie de Paris, 2015-2016.

 Go further – Associated publications

-IPP Report n°4 - June 2014Social and academic mix in the Paris Region: the role of junior-high and high schools
+IPP Report n°4 - June 2014Social and academic mix in the Paris Region: the role of secondary schools

 Authors: Son Thierry Ly, Eric Maurin and Arnaud Riegert

-IPP Report n°3 - June 2014Impact of the assignment procedures on diversity in Paris high schools
+IPP Report n°3 - June 2014Impact of student allocation procedures on diversity in Paris high schools

 Authors: Gabrielle Fack, Julien Grenet and Asma Benhenda